-The funding for this Small Grants Programme will be provided with support from the European Union (grant support) and governments of Denmark, Sweden and Switzerland (costs for administration and capacity building).
-The Responsible Party will administer Small Grants Programme (SGP) in the target hromadas, provide support and ensure implementation process for provision of small grants to local NGO-grantees and initiative groups selected on a competitive basis in 8 target hromadas of Donetsk and Luhansk (government-controlled areas - GCAs) oblasts, which are piloting participatory budgeting mechanisms with the UN RPP support.
+The funding for this Small Grants Programme will be provided with support from the European Union, Denmark, the Netherlands, Sweden and Switzerland.
+The Responsible Party will administer SGP in the target hromadas, provide support and ensure implementation process for provision on a competitive basis of small grants to local NGO-grantees in Donetsk (government-controlled areas - GCAs), Dnipropetrovsk, Luhansk (government-controlled areas - GCAs), Zaporizzhia and Zhytomyr oblasts.